GluuFederation/docs-oxd-prod/3.1.1/sources/framework/flask/index.md

 a2ensite demosite
 service apache2 restart
 ```

-Now the site would be available as the default site for https (port 443) at your domain.
-However the callback urls need to be configured before you can see things working.
+- The site is now set as the default site for HTTPS (Port 443) at your domain.
+However, the callback URLs need to be configured before you can see things working.

-Edit `demosite/demosite.cfg` and change the redirect uris for yor domain. **OR** If you are testing
+- Edit `demosite/demosite.cfg` and change the redirect URLs to your domain.

-at a local server then you can add `client.example.com` to you `/etc/hosts` to point to your
+- If you are testing at a local server, add `client.example.com` to `/etc/hosts` to point to your
-IP, instead of editing the uris in the `demosite.cfg` file.
+IP instead of editing the URLs in the `demosite.cfg` file.